jlyon/blue-guide/README.md

 I. [Data collection, geocoding and formatting](#i-data-collection-geocoding-export) <br/>
 II.
 [Setting up and customizing the map](#ii-setting-up-the-map-app)

-The [Colorado Health Initiative](http:// cohealthinitiative.org) is available to assist in Step 1.
+The [Colorado Consumer Health Initiative](http:// cohealthinitiative.org) is available to assist in Step 1.
 [Albatross Digital](http://albatrossdigital.com) can help you geocode, set up and customize your map (for a fee).

 I. Data collection, geocoding, export
 =====================================